isuruch92/mern-auth/README.md

 ### 5. Running the Backend (Node.js):

-To start the backend server:
+To start the backend server: At the root directory,

 ```bash
 npm run dev